gip-inclusion/immersion-facile/back/README.md

 ## Running a pipeline locally

-Each pipeline has its own `npm start` script with which it can be started:
+Each pipeline has its own `pnpm start` script with which it can be started:

 ```
-back$ npm run start-update-establishments-from-sirene
+back$ pnpm run start-update-establishments-from-sirene
 ```

 As with the back-end, we use environment variables for parametrization.